 The Minnesota State High School Mathematics League exists to identify students who have unusual mathematical ability, to give them recognition and encouragement, to bring them together with similarly gifted students for mutual stimulation, and to prod them into the study of topics not commonly taught in the high school curriculum.

-As coaches of the Southwest Math Team, we try to go further by encouraging as many students as possible to participate in math team practices and events.
-While we certatinly recognize that our academic club isn't first on everyone's list, we stand by our belief that many students will significantly benefit from the experiences we offer in practice and in competition.
+As the coaches of the Southwest Math Team, we try to go further by encouraging as many students as possible to participate in math team practices and events.
+While the math teachers at Southwest certatinly recognize that our academic club isn't first on everyone's list, we stand by our belief that many students will significantly benefit from the experiences we offer in practice and in competition.

-Our practices run four times per week this year, thanks to the restrictions placed on us by construction.
+Our practices will only run two times per week this year, thanks to the restrictions placed on us by construction.
 The afternoon practice will be on Monday afternoon.
 It will be 'open' and geared toward the individual events.
-Two practices are 'closed' and intended for students on the varsity and junior varsity scoring teams...but anyone is welcome to come and participate in the learning.
+The Thursday morning practice is 'semi-closed' and intended for students on the varsity and junior varsity scoring teams...but anyone is welcome to come and participate in the learning.

 Practices will start in September this year and continue through February.
-Contact David McMayer for details about joining the team.
+Contact David McMayer for details about joining the team next year.